The Home Internationals: A brief history

 The first Senior Home International was played in Oxford 30th May- 1st June 2008.
 The national teams of the five countries were joined by a Patron’s team led by Bernard Teltscher, who agreed to support the event for its first five-year cycle.
 The Patron’s team could win the event but not the trophy.
 The winning team was England (Paul Hackett & Ross Harper, Gunnar Hallberg & John Holland, Ian Panto & Tony Waterlow, npc John Williams).

-As of 2023 England have won seven times, Scotland five times, Republic of Ireland three times and Wales once.
+As of 2024 England have won eight times, Scotland five times, Republic of Ireland three times and Wales once.
 Northern Ireland are yet to win.

 The Junior Camrose Home Internationals for players aged under 26 years